Top 5 locations that real Harry Potter fans should have seen

-Discover the most exciting locations in the Harry Potteruniverse in London on a tour along the highlights of the films.
-Try your hand at the spells, push your cart through the wall at track 9 3/4 and let the magic world come to life before your eyes.
+Discover the most exciting locations in the Harry Potter universe in London on a tour along the highlights of the movies.
+Try your hand at the spells, push your cart through the wall at platform 9 3/4 and let the magic world come to life.

 1. Gringotts Magic Bench

-The Australia House is located directly on the historic beach road and served in the Harry Potteruniverse as an exterior facade for the notorious Gringotts magic bench.
-The interior shots also come from here.
+The Australia House is located directly on the historic beach road and served in the Harry Potter universe as an exterior facade for the notorious Gringotts magic bank.
+The interior shots were also made here.
 In real life, the Australian High Commission is based here.
 The inspection from the inside is therefore almost impossible.
-But also the view from outside is worth a visit!
-The next stop of the subway is "Temple", easy to reach with the "Circle Line".
+But even the view from the outside is worth a visit!
+The next stop of the subway is "Temple" - easy to reach with the "Circle Line".
 You can start your tour for example at Kings Cross station.

 2. Millennium Bridge

-Those who do not only want to have a wonderful view to the famous St. Paul?s Cathedral but at the same time Harry Potterwant to have a connection should walk over the Millennium Bridge.
-In the 6th film of the series, it is destroyed in a dementor attack, but fortunately it is still standing in London in 2016.
+Those who do not only want to have a wonderful view to the famous St. Paul's Cathedral but at the same time look for a reference to Harry Potter should walk over the Millennium Bridge.
+In the 6th movie of the series it is destroyed in a dementor attack but fortunately it still exists in London.
 The closest stops are "Blackfriars" and "Cannon Street".

 3. London City Hall

-Although London City Hall is not the setting of the Harry Potterseries in the strict sense, it is shown in one of the initial scenes of the film "Harry Potter and the Half-Blood Prince".
-In the film, employees of London City Hall witness the attack on Millennium Bridge.
+Although London City Hall is not a setting of the Harry Potter series in the strict sense but it is shown in one of the initial scenes of the movie "Harry Potter and the Half-Blood Prince".
+In the moviethe employees of London City Hall witness the attack on Millennium Bridge.
 The building is 10 minutes walk from Tower Bridge and is easiest to reach by tube via London Bridge Station.

 4. Professor Flitwick's classroom